volodymyrhudyma/blog/content/blog/i-wrote-99-articles-on-my-blog.md

 >
 > This blog rocks!

-There is a lot of positive feedback, as well as some improvement propositions/pointing out the things that could have been done better.
+There is a lot of positive feedback, but also some suggestions for improvement/hints on things that could have been done better.

-I would like to say a huge Than You to all people who responded to my survey, your feedback is very much appreciated and helps to make this blog better.
+I would like to say a big thank you to everyone who participated in my survey.

+Your feedback is greatly appreciated and helps to make this blog better.

-**P.S.** If you want to leave your feedback, please click on [this link](https://us10.list-manage.com/survey?u=6a773660aa826636b1a44c965&id=9ec71ec725&attribution=false).
+**P.S.** If you would like to leave your feedback, please click on [this link](https://us10.list-manage.com/survey?u=6a773660aa826636b1a44c965&id=9ec71ec725&attribution=false).

 ## Future Plans